dojonorth/planet-survey-akka/README.md

 * Go to **uk.co.bbc.dojo.awaymission.AwayMission**
 * Create an an Akka system called 'The-Corporation'
 * Create a StarshipCommand actor called 'Admiral-Reith'.
-This should be a top-level actor i.e. create is by calling 'actorOf' directly on the Akka system you've just created.
+This should be a top-level actor i.e. created by calling 'actorOf' directly on the Akka system you've just created.
-* Message the starship command actor with a **uk.co.bbc.dojo.awaymission.akka.actorsSeekOutNewLifeAndNewCivilisations** telling it to go and scan the passed planet (Gallifrey, in this case).
+* Message the StarshipCommand actor with a **uk.co.bbc.dojo.awaymission.akka.actorsSeekOutNewLifeAndNewCivilisations** telling it to go and scan the passed planet (Gallifrey, in this case).

 Notes:
+* Be careful not to remove the 'akka.pattern.ask' import, which is needed for the '?' messaging operator to work.
 * Akka forces you to construct hierarchies of actors, such that each actor is supervised by a single parent.
 This map well onto a military / corporate structure, so we'll assume a chain of command in our example.
 * The name parameter is optional to Akka Systems and Actors, however, providing one is good practice.
 Be aware that Akka names don't allow certain special characters or spaces.
 For now, stick to alphanumeric characters, numbers and hyphens.
 * The 'actorOf' method actually takes a 'Props' object.
 I've glossed over (for more info go [here](http://doc.akka.io/docs/akka/2.4.1/scala/actors.html#Props) this by providing companion objects for each actor that handle this in their constructors. i.e. you can just call: